meefen/la-spring16/CI5330-LearningAnalytics-syllabus.md

 - (optional) Shum, S. B. (2012).
 [UNESCO Policy Brief: Learning Analytics](http://www.iite.unesco.org/publications/3214711/).
 Technical Report, UNESCO Institute for Information Technologies in Education.

 Activities
-- KF Discussion: Discuss readings in KF
+- KF Discussion: What is (or are) learning analytics?
+What isn't?
-- Start thinking about your WG projects
+- Start to explore WG group ideas

 ### Week 3: What to Assess: "New Competencies" in the Knowledge Age